Yuriy-Svetlov/compress-images/README.md

 ### Features

-You can use different algorithms and methods for compress images with many options.
+You can use different algorithms and methods for compressing images with many options.

 * For **JPG**: `jpegtran`, `mozjpeg`, `webp`, `guetzli`, `jpegRecompress`, `jpegoptim`, `tinify`;
 * For **PNG**: `pngquant`, `optipng`, `pngout`, `webp`, `pngcrush`, `tinify`;